motorcycle 101 guides

 • $10,000 for property damages sustained per accident

 The required forms of liability insurance coverage provide compensation for other parties involved in an accident.
 If you wish to have support for your health and property, you may want to consider paying for optional forms of Wisconsin motorcycle insurance.
-While you may not need additional insurance, you would be deprived of additional protection that could be useful in specific circumstances:
+While you may not need additional insurance, you would be deprived of additional protection that could be useful following some accidents:

 • Collision